OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 * Send us a Pull request with your Better Code Hub Badge code.

-## for a Contributor
+# For a Contributor

+# 1. Fork a repo that has issues labeled SpringCleaining'

+* then follow the normal GithubFlow: Fork, Clone, Push, Create a Pull Request to the master

+* the Maintainer will review, and hopefully merge :-)

-# 1. How Do i know my contribution is ready for a Pull Request
+# 2. How Do i know my contribution is ready to be accepted?

 * Better Code Hub will help you: your commits will be evaluated for compliance with these 10 guidelines for building maintainable software

 ![guidelines](https://cdn-images-1.medium.com/max/720/1*TS-ZTeI7sQS7dy_AlMqSXQ.png "The 10 guidelines")

+# 3. How do i use Better Code Hub

 * Using Better Code Hub is easy.
 Head over to [bettercodehub.com](https://bettercodehub.com) and login with your GitHub account.
 You'll then see your repos, and you can start an analysis clicking the ▶️ button.

+* To enable Better Code Hub to run on your fork for every Push and Pull Request on your repo, click the ⚙ icon and toggle the switch:

 # Want to register ?